 Make it something that holds you together.
 Make sure it is a mutual priority of time and money over a house, car etc.

-Bring your children as much as possible and as soon as possible
+Bring your children as often as possible and as soon as possible

 Accept that your travelling is your own wish, to begin with.
 Trip by trip expands their horizon, and your love for travelling and the world forms them as human beings.
 It is also amazing to be met as a parent and a family when we travel.
 Everywhere in the world, people identify with a mother and a family and relate to me and my three kids as this.
 I brought my three children (12-19 years old) to 78-81 countries each, and this is the single best thing I have done in my life.
 And yes, my parents taught me to love to travel.